← Home

 🏠 Integration & Cultural Cohesion

-Citizenship would require demonstrated integration, English, and commitment to Australian constitutional values, with English as the language of government and national identity preferred over parallel or hyphenated multicultural silos.
+Citizenship would require demonstrated integration, English, and commitment to Australia's constitutional order, with English as the working language of government and a shared civic identity that does not require anyone to abandon their heritage, religion, or community life.

 Read more